Australian PHEV ute market snapshot

 PHEV ute comparison: what the numbers say in 2026

 Plug-in hybrid utes are no longer a one-model curiosity.
-BYD, GWM and Ford are already in market, while JAC and Chery have published enough local data to deserve a place on the watchlist.
-This page compares the public figures without trying to crown a winner.
+BYD, GWM and Ford are already in market, while JAC Hunter PHEV and Chery Stockman / KP31 have published enough local data to deserve a place on the watchlist.
+For the JAC brand path, this page treats JAC T9 as the current diesel ute baseline and Hunter PHEV as the incoming electrified value challenger.

 Main comparison